kjacone/swe-agent/README.md

 # LangGraph Software Engineering Agent

-A powerful Software Engineering Agent built using [LangGraph](https://github.com/langchain-ai/langgraph) that assists in the complete software development lifecycle - from requirements analysis to code generation and documentation.
+A powerful Software Engineering Agent that assists in the complete software development lifecycle - from requirements analysis to code generation and documentation.

 ## System Architecture